Neeraj-2625/QR-Code-Generator/README.md

 # React + Vite
-A simple QR code generator for any text/URL visit link
+A simple QR code generator for any text/URL.
+Visit link